3RROR4O4x/Security-Tools-Note/README.md

 ICMP echo requests and replies between your host and the target.

-🔹Troubleshoot:
+✅Troubleshoot:

 If you don’t see ARP, your interface may already have ARP cached entries — check the ARP table to confirm.

 If no packets at all, verify you captured on the correct interface and that your VM mode allows that traffic.

-Lab Step 4 — Inspect a TCP 3-way handshake (what to do)
+🔹Lab Step 4 — Inspect a TCP 3-way handshake (what to do)

 Start a capture focused on TCP.